What is a “LD-friendly” learning setting?

 Why create a “LD-friendly” learning setting?

-The main idea guiding a “LD friendly setting” is that designing instruction for adults with learning disabilities can benefit all learners.
+Furthermore, the main idea guiding a “LD friendly setting” is that designing instruction for adults with learning disabilities can benefit all learners.

-What does a “LD-Friendly” learning setting look like?
+What does a “LD-friendly” learning setting look like?

 Here are a few general principles of inclusive learning environments:

 - Provide accommodations that give learners choice as well as support in how they learn.

 - Take advantage of available assistive technologies.

 - Use multi-sensory learning strategies that combine kinesthetic (movement) auditory, visual as well as oral strategies for learning; and so allows students to learn the same material in many different ways.

 - Use multi-modal learning strategies that are not only multi-sensory; (as above).
 But also value; as well as integrate images, art, drama, spoken word, music and so on.
 By creating many ways to express what people know; we also work through, and around areas of difficulty.

 - Pay attention to the social as well as learning issues that “walk-beside” learning difficulties.